- Revlon failed at a S/4HANA implementation back in Feb of 2017, and this failure came to light in a quarterly call in March of 2019.

-As we are the only entity that we are aware of that honestly tracks S/4HANA maturity (see our critique of ASUG’s coverage in How Accurate Was ASUG on its S/HANA Poll?), and as these individuals do not work on S/4HANA implementations, its challenging to see how they would know this.
-It is virtually impossible to find any industry commenters who will point out the maturity of products that fail, as they look to vendors for payment or promotion.
+As we are the only entity that we are aware of that honestly tracks S/4HANA maturity (see our critique of ASUG’s coverage in How Accurate Was ASUG on its S/HANA Poll?).
+As these individuals do not work on S/4HANA implementations, it is challenging to see how they know this.
+It is virtually impossible to find any industry commenters who will point out the maturity of products that fail as they look to vendors for payment or promotion.
 Therefore, without performing any research, they will offer the view that the application is reliable.

 The previous version of S/4HANA, ECC, was mature — but this says nothing about S/4HANA.
-S/4HANA made many changes, particularly to the technical backdrop of the application that significantly reduced its implement-ability.
+S/4HANA made many changes, particularly to the application’s technical backdrop, that significantly reduced its implement-ability.

 The S/4HANA Market is Filled with Entities Providing False Information About S/4HANA Readiness for Implementation

 Virtually every SAP consultant that publishes or comments underestimates the difficulty with implementing S/4HANA and misrepresents S/4HANA to prospects.
-We have brought up the point of whether these consulting companies are implementing projects that they know will fail, or have the highest probability of failure, but simply don’t care.
+We have brought up whether these consulting companies are implementing projects that they know will fail or have the highest probability of failure but don’t care.
 We covered this in the article, Is it Right to Lead Clients into SAP Software Failure?

 If you are a customer interested in implementing S/4HANA and want the worst possible advice, don’t forget to check our SAP Deception and Corruption Quadrant.
 Any of these firms will lie to you about S/4HANA, but they are all SAP Certified partners, so they are your approved sources, and you can choose from any of them.
 All of them will rob you.
 But there is a choice.
 As my previous clients have said…